 The Town of Amherst's Physical Activity Strategy outlines our plan to become the most healthy, active community in Nova Scotia.
-Our Physical Activity Coordinator ensures there are plenty of opportunities for residents of all ages to be physically active and works to give our community opportunitites to participate.
+Our Active Living Co-ordinator ensures there are plenty of opportunities for residents of all ages and abilities to be physically active and works to give our community opportunitites to participate.
 Keep up with all the activities happening with the Town and in our community on our Facebook page.

 Public skating is offered FREE as part of the Town of Amherst’s Physical Activity Strategy supporting active healthy Amherst.
 Skating sessions offered include Adult & Senior, Parents & Tots, Public Skating and After the Bell Skating.
 After the Bell Skating encourages youth to be active after school with Hockey and Ringette shinny options.
 Ringette sticks are provided.
 For a full skating schedule check the Amherst Stadium Calendar.